arun-gupta/arun-gupta.github.io/add-iam-role-to-eks/index.md

 	eksctl utils write-kubeconfig --name myeks --kubeconfig ./kubeconfig
 	```

-- Copy `kubeconfig` to the destination machine
+- Copy `kubeconfig` where destination user can access it.

-## Destination Machine
+## Destination User

 - Use the `kubeconfig` to access the cluster: